Effects of $p$-wave Interactions on Borromean Efimov Trimers in Heavy-Light Fermi Systems: Results and discussion

-To further investigate the universality of the critical value $a_{c}$, we perform calculations for various mass ratios and determine the values of $a_{c}$ required to observe the borromean state with $L^\pi=1^{-}$ symmetry without $p$-wave fermion-fermion interaction.
-As expected, we have not found a three-body borromean state in the $^{87}$Sr\,-$^{87}$Sr\,-$^{7}$Li and $^{40}$K\,-$^{40}$K\,-$^{6}$Li systems, whose mass ratios are less than the critical value of $13.6$.
+To further investigate the universality of the critical value $a_{c}$, we perform calculations across various systems to identify the specific values of $a_{c}$ required to observe the borromean state with $L^\pi=1^{-}$ symmetry without $p$-wave fermion-fermion interaction.
+As expected, we found no evidence of a three-body borromean state in the $^{87}$Sr,-$^{87}$Sr,-$^{7}$Li and $^{40}$K,-$^{40}$K,-$^{6}$Li systems, both of which possess mass ratios below the critical threshold of $13.6$.
 For the other five F-F-A systems, we present the critical scattering length values as a function of mass ratios in Fig.\;\ref{fig2}.
-As the mass ratio $M/m$ increases, the absolute value of $a_{c}$ tends to become smaller.
-The $^{167}$Er\,-$^{167}$Er\,-$^{6}$Li and $^{171}$Yb\,-$^{171}$Yb\,-$^{6}$Li systems, which have similar mass ratios and $r_{\text{vdw,FA}}$ values, are found to have the same critical scattering length.
+As the mass ratio $M/m$ increases, the absolute value of $a_{c}$, when scaled by the van der Waals radius of the F-A system $r_{\text{vdw,FA}}$, tends to become smaller.
+An interesting observation emerges when comparing the $^{167}$Er,-$^{167}$Er,-$^{6}$Li and $^{171}$Yb,-$^{171}$Yb,-$^{6}$Li systems which have similar mass ratios and $r_{\text{vdw,FA}}$ values.
+They posses the same critical scattering length.
+This finding confirms the expected universality of $a_{c},$ hinging on both the mass ratio and $r_{\text{vdw,FA}}$.
 Figure \ref{fig3} shows the effective potential curves for these systems with $a_{FA}$ fixed at the critical value $a_{c}$.
 It is shown that the effective potential well tends to become deeper as the mass ratio decreases.
-This is a manifestation of the fact that a more attractive interaction is needed to form a trimer as the mass ratio approaches the critical mass ratio of $13.6$ at which Efimov effects appear.
+This is a manifestation of the fact that a more attractive two-body interaction is needed to form a trimer as the mass ratio approaches the critical mass ratio of $13.6$ at which Efimov effects appear.